vkadlcik/DB48X-on-DM42/help/db48x.md

 Apply certain assumptions about a variable to an expression.
 # Time, Alarms and System Commands

+## Date format

+The date format is `YYYYMMDD`, with an optional fractional part defining the time, as in `YYYYMMDD.HHMMSS`.

+Note: the date format is intentionally different from the format on the HP-48.

+## Time format

+The time format is `HH.MMSS` with optional hundredths of a second as in `HH.MMSSCC`.

 ## SetDate

 Set current system date.

-The date format is YYYYMMDD, with an optional fractional part defining the time, as in YYYYMMDD.HHMMSS.
+The date format is `YYYYMMDD`, with an optional fractional part defining the time, as in `YYYYMMDD.HHMMSS`.
 If the fractional part is zero, then the time is not changed.

-Note: the date format is intentionally differentfrom the format on the HP-48.
+Note: the date format is intentionally different from the format on the HP-48.

-## DATEADD
+## Date+

-Add days to a date in MM.DDYYYY
+Add days to a [date](#date).
+The date format is `YYYYMMDD`, with an optional fractional part defining the time, as in `YYYYMMDD.HHMMSS`, and an optional unit, as in `YYYMMDD_date`.

 ## SetTime

-Set current time as HH.MMSS.
+Set current time from a stack value `HH.MMSSCC`.

 An HMS value can also be given, as returned by the `Time` command.

-## TOHMS
+## ToHMS

-Convert decimal time to HH.MMSS
+Convert decimal time to `HH.MMSS` format.

-## FROMHMS
+## FomHMS

-Convert time in HH.MMSS to decimal
+Convert time in `HH.MMSS` format to decimal time.

-## HMSADD
+## HMS+

-Add time in HH.MMSS format
+Add time in `HH.MMSS` format.

-## HMSSUB
+## HMS-

-Subtract time in HH.MMSS format
+Subtract time in `HH.MMSS` format

-## TICKS
+## Ticks

-Return system clock in microseconds
+Return system clock in milliseconds

 ## TEVAL